bupy7/yii2-widget-cropbox/README.md

 ]);
 ```

-If you click to thumbnail image then you see original image.
+If you click to preview image then you see original image.

 #IN DEVELOPING!!!
 DON'T USE!!!